 I Heart Organizing has a great trick that uses mesh bags on a keychain loop to organize a variety of things in the car.
 Hop on over to her blog for more!

 Here’s an idea I’m really excited to see if I can do for myself.
 The genius behind The Golden Adventures of a Very Dark Horse has an awesome tutorial for what she calls a “sunbathing companion.”
 It’s an easy way to keep those things you’ll need for a day trip handy and easy to carry.
 Go to her site for the full tutorial!
 This is also great if you live in a beachy area and randomly find yourself at the beach.
 It’s always best to have these kinds of things readily available.

 Glove compartment organization

 The Mom at While He Was Napping brings us this tutorial for what to do with all those small items floating around your glove compartment and car.
 It’s an easy DIY, check it out!

 I found an awesome tutorial on Instructables.com that shows how to make a pop-up shelf for the back of your car.
 It looks super easy to do and doesn’t cost a lot.
 I may have to use this idea in the near future.
 Check out the website for the full tutorial.

 I found this idea on eBay.
-It’s a hook that attaches to rods in the headrest, that you can then use to hang your purse, groceries, or anything else you would rather not have rolling around in the backseat.
+It’s a hook available for purchase that attaches to rods in the headrest.
+Use this to hang your purse, groceries, or anything else you would rather not have rolling around in the backseat.

 Another cool gadget I found at Bed Bath and Beyond is this “catch Caddy.”
 It fits in the crack between your seats and helps you to never lose things in that pit again!

-This last idea comes from here, it’s a list of 101 things to do with the Timeless beauty Bag.
-It’s such a versatile thing and I think it works perfect for over the seat storage in your car.
+This last idea comes from here, it’s a list of 101 things to do with the Timeless Beauty Bag.
+It’s such a versatile thing and I think it works perfectly for over the seat storage in your car.